hrithviks/cSecBridge/api_service/helm/README.md

 This Helm chart deploys the CSecBridge API Service, a Flask-based application, to a Kubernetes cluster.

-It is designed to be configurable for various environments and follows best practices for security and scalability, including support for health probes, resource management, and autoscaling.
+It is designed to be configurable for various environments and follows best practices for security and scalability, including support for health probes, resource management, autoscaling, and network policies.

 ## **Prerequisites**

-* Kubernetes cluster v1.21+
+* Kubernetes cluster v1.21+ with a Network Policy provider (e.g., Calico, Cilium).
 * Helm v3.2.0+
 * A pre-existing namespace where the service will be deployed.
 * Backend services (PostgreSQL, Redis) must be available and accessible from within the cluster.